-J. Frank Yates Student Travel Award
+J. Frank Yates Student Conference Award

-Supporting diversity & inclusion in cognitive science
+Supporting diversity & inclusion in cognitive psychology

 - Applicants must be the first author and presenter of a poster submitted for presentation at the Annual Meeting.

-- Competitive Travel Award ($1,000 USD).
+- Competitive Award ($1,000 USD).

 - Honor that can be listed on the student’s vita.